Twenty-third Dynasty of Egypt: The Twenth-third Dynasty on the model of Kenneth Kitchen

 This relative peace lasted four years, as in Takelot II's fifteenth year a civil war broke out.
 This conflict lasted for almost ten years, and after another two years of relative peace, the Thebans once again revolted.
 Takelot II died before this new conflict was resolved, and with prince Osorkon far from Tanis, his younger brother Shoshenq III seized power.
 While this helped in resolving the conflict with Thebes, because they accepted Shoshenq III as king, a new conflict started.
 Instead of a conflict between royal families, this was from within the royal family.
 Prince Pedubastis proclaimed himself king, and reigned from Leontopolis, simultaneously with Shoshenq III.

 While prince Osorkon was usurped by his brother Shoshenq III, Shoshenq did reappoint him as chief priest of Amun.
 Because Harsiese, of the Theban revolt above, disappeared in the twenty-ninth year of Shoshenq III's reign, prince Osorkon effectively controlled Upper Egypt for about a decade as chief priest of Amun.
 Meanwhile, Shoshenq III was and remained more powerful than the kings in Leontopolis.
 By this time, Pedubastis and his son Iuput, whom he had appointed as co-regent, had already died, seemingly in the same year (804 BC).
 Shoshenq VI had succeeded Pedubastis, but not for long, as prince Osorkon succeeded him six years later as Osorkon III, reigning simultaneously with Shoshenq III for the last years of his reign.

 At Herakleopolis a Twenty-second Dynasty king named Shoshenq V was still in power around 766 BC.
 However, Osorkon III installed his eldest son Takelot there, also allowing him to be chief priest of Amun at the same time.
 As a result, the Twenty-second Dynasty's role in the Theban area was greatly reduced.
-When Osorkon III died, Takelot had had been his father's co-regent and was thus now sole ruler.
+When Osorkon III died, Takelot had been his father's co-regent and was thus now sole ruler.